PhD, Political Science, Western Michigan University

 Marcella Myers is an Associate Professor of Community & International Development and an Associate Professor of Political Science at Andrews University, in Berrien Springs, MI.
 She earned her Ph.D. in Political Science from Western Michigan University in Kalamazoo, MI and joined the Political Science faculty in 2008.
 In 2018, Dr. Myers joined the Community & International Development Program Faculty.

 Dr. Myers' primary interests are welfare states, public policy, and political parties.
 Her current research focuses on the possible relationship between austerity measures and income inequality.
 She is a board member of the Michigan Political Science Association and a member of the Midwest Political Science Association.

 In June 2012, Dr. Myers received the distinction of being a Fulbright Scholar through a study grant to participate in the Fulbright German Studies Seminar in Berlin, Germany.

-In addition to her duties in this department, she teaches Public Policy and is a Program Site Graduate Advisor in Ghana, Africa for the International Development Program at Andrews University.
+In addition to her duties in this school, she teaches Public Policy and is a Program Site Graduate Advisor in Ghana, Africa for the International Development Program at Andrews University.
 She served as Chair of the Andrews University Senate from 2012 to 2014.
 She is the Fulbright Program Advisor at Andrews University

 Myers, Marcella.
 Important or Impotent?
 Radical Right Political Parties and Public Policy in Germany and Austria ( Saarbrücken, Germany: Lambert Academic Publishing, 2010).